AsheshPangma/VSD-TCL/README.md

 ![](images/5_5.1.1.png)

-We need ot source all the procs in the main file so that they can be called.
+We need to source all the procs in the main file so that they can be called.
 The following snippet is used to do so:
 ```t
 puts "\nInfo: Timing Analysis Started....."
 puts "\nInfo: Initializing number of threads, libraries, sdc verilog netlist path...."